-Apart from the golf ball theft in 1619, there is then a gap of over fifty years with no mention of golf in Orkney, but in the second half of the 17th century there are many documented instances.
-Most of these concern the influential Graham family, whose descendants still occupy Skaill House, for which there is a detailed and comprehensive history.
+Apart from the golf ball theft in 1619, there is then a gap of over fifty years with no known mention of golf in Orkney, but in the second half of the 17th century there are many documented instances.
+Most of these concern the influential Graham family, whose descendants still occupy Skaill House, for which there is a comprehensive history.

 Whether John Graham was a golfer or not, his son Harie Graham (1648-1718), 2nd Laird of Breckness, almost certainly was.
 There are two sets of receipts a decade apart for golf supplies to the Breckness Estate from the merchant Arthur Baikie.
 The first is shortly before John Graham's death.
 At the end of 1663, Baikie rendered an account of deliveries which he had recently supplied.
 There were 70 diverse items such as gloves, sealing wax, tobacco, brandy, ribbons and white sugar.
 It also included several deliveries of 5-8 golf balls, including 'flok' golf balls, probably featheries, as well as a golf club.

 There is another contemporary golf connection to the Graham family.
-In 1650, James Graham, 5th Earl of Montrose, launched a poorly supported, Royalist, invasion against Parliament from Orkney onto the mainland.
+In 1650, James Graham, 5th Earl of Montrose, launched a poorly-supported, Royalist, invasion against Parliament from Orkney onto the mainland.
 Although initially a Covenanter, he had changed sides following the execution of King Charles I. The cause was hopeless and he was defeated and executed.
 Montrose had been a golfer since his student days at St Andrews in 1628-29 and even played golf before and after his wedding.
 John Graham and the Earl of Montrose were first cousins three times removed.
-As a result, John Graham had initially supported Montrose when he arrived on Orkney, but he did not travel with him and managed to escape the worst of the reprisals that were subsequently taken against Orkney for its part in the rebellion.
+As a result, John Graham had initially supported Montrose when he arrived on Orkney, but he did not travel with him and John managed to escape the worst of the reprisals that were subsequently taken against Orkney for its part in the rebellion.